 - Deadlines for achieving the objectives - Monitoring and evaluation systems with measurable indicators - Level of progress regarding the objectives - Define procedures for the flow of information - Standardized and periodic progress reports - Feedback and supervision meetings for the PANT-CR - Define data management mechanisms - Identify training needs by Program

-The Monitoring and Evaluation Commission of the National Action Plan for the Conservation and Management of Sharks in Costa Rica (Comisión de Seguimiento y Evaluación del Plan de Acción Nacional para la Conservación y Ordenación de Tiburones en Costa Rica, COPANT-CR), established by AJDIP 143-2020, is coordinated by INCOPESCA and is responsible for monitoring compliance with the actions that support the programs and for informing the represented sectors and the general community about the progress of the PANT-CR.
+The Comisión de Seguimiento y Evaluación del Plan de Acción Nacional para la Conservación y Ordenación de Tiburones en Costa Rica (COPANT-CR), established by AJDIP 143-2020, is coordinated by INCOPESCA and is responsible for monitoring compliance with the actions that support the programs and for informing the represented sectors and the general community about the progress of the PANT-CR.
 It will develop an operational strategy for the plan that will identify, among other aspects, those responsible for carrying out the actions, the necessary coordination, and a monitoring, evaluation, and reporting system that ensures its effective execution.
-It is composed of representatives from governmental institutions, representatives from the productive and marketing sectors, and a representative from NGOs.
+It is composed of representatives from governmental institutions, representatives from the production and marketing sectors, and an NGO representative.

-For the operation and achievement of the objectives and programs of the PANT-CR (2020), support infrastructure (human, technical, and technological resources) is required for.
+For the operationalization and achievement of the objectives and programs of the PANT-CR (2020), support infrastructure (human, technical, and technological resources) is required for.
 It is necessary to guarantee the functionality and infrastructure for research, management, and processing.
-The infrastructure available is not exclusive to the operation of the PANT-CR (2020) programs; rather, much of this infrastructure is used daily for the management of other relevant fisheries in Costa Rica.
-However, it is opportune to highlight that, to a large extent, to ensure the complete and adequate achievement of the programs, an operating cost will inevitably be generated, and possibly some specific adaptations for the shark fishery, as is the case for the Research and Monitoring Program.
+The available infrastructure is not exclusive to the operation of the PANT-CR (2020) programs; rather, much of this infrastructure is routinely used for the management of other relevant fisheries in Costa Rica.
+However, it is appropriate to highlight that, to a large extent, to ensure the complete and adequate achievement of the programs, an operating cost will inevitably be generated, and possibly some adaptations specific to the shark fishery, as is the case with the Research and Monitoring Program.
 By virtue of the above, channeling the necessary financial resources to operate the programs will largely guarantee the achievement of each Program's objectives.
-It is necessary to identify funding sources and resources to enable the strategic design of each program in the short, medium, and long term.
+It is necessary to identify the sources of financing and resources to enable the short, medium, and long-term strategic design of each program.

-The monitoring of the PANT-CR will be in charge of the COPANT.
-The results will serve to strengthen and, where appropriate, reorient the necessary efforts in accordance with the guidelines of the PANT-CR itself.
-The management recommendations emanating from this PANT-CR must be proposed seeking a balance between rational use, social benefit, and the health of critical habitats, such as nursery areas (áreas de crianza).
-These recommendations must also consider the reality and regional characteristics of shark fisheries in Costa Rica and contribute to the improvement of the economic conditions under which the different fishing sectors operate.
+The monitoring of the PANT-CR will be the responsibility of the COPANT.
+The results will serve to strengthen and, if necessary, reorient the necessary efforts in accordance with the guidelines of the PANT-CR itself.
+Management recommendations arising from this PANT-CR must be proposed seeking a balance between rational exploitation, social benefit, and the health of critical habitats, such as nursery areas.
+These recommendations must also consider the regional reality and characteristics of shark fisheries in Costa Rica and contribute to improving the economic conditions under which the different fishing sectors operate.
 Finally, it is advisable to encourage the participation of the fishing sector and its communities by integrating existing committees, such as those of the AMPR.

 References Arreguín-Sánchez, F. 2011.
 Ecosystem dynamics under "top-down" and "bottom-up" control situations generated by intensive harvesting rates.
 Hidrobiológica, 21(3), 323-332.